 What is East Carolina Barbecue Sauce?

 East Carolina–style barbecue is a whole different breed from sweeter tomato-based sauces.
-For one, this tangy East Carolina vinegar sauce is largely comprised of apple cider vinegar and has the same consistency as Tobasco sauce.
+First, tangy East Carolina vinegar sauce contains apple cider vinegar and has the consistency as Tobasco sauce.
 Don’t worry, though.
 While this is a tangy sauce, it is not straight vinegar.
 It also contains flavorful ingredients like red pepper flakes and black pepper for a little heat and is tempered with the addition of brown sugar for a subtle sweetness.

 How to use: